In an attempt to help with the cause, Anna takes Tsuzuki out to dinner.

 “Nothing,” she mumbled.
 Tsuzuki took another bite of his soba.
 Anna smiled a bit.

 “It’s good to hear your voice,” she said.
-Tsuzuki didn’t speak.
-He looked at his girlfriend.
-Her short, black dress confined her hourglass figure.
-He blinked once again.
+Tsuzuki looked at his girlfriend.
+Her short black dress confined her hourglass figure.
+He gave her wardrobe choice an odd look.

 “Yes?” she asked.